doryunger/Gif-Generator-App/README.md

 ## Overview
 The backend of the app is based on Python (Django) which is wrapped by Gunicorn and Gevent.
-React has beed used for the Frontend.
+React + Redux have been used for the Frontend.
+The conversion of the video files is using the following [API](https://github.com/doryunger/gogif)

 ## Useage
 The app receiving a video file as an input and returns a gif image.